-Doxycycline is a broad-spectrum tetracycline with good lipid solubility and ability to penetrate the blood-brain-barrier.
+Doxycycline is a broad-spectrum tetracycline with good lipid solubility and ability to penetrate the bloodbrainbarrier.
 This antibiotic acts by inhibiting microorganism protein synthesis; it is readily absorbed by the (normal) gut, and peak blood concentrations are maintained between 2-18 hrs (half-life, 18-22 hrs) after an oral dose of drug.
 Food, calcium, magnesium, antacids and some drugs reduce absorption, and alcohol, phenytoin [Dilantin] or barbiturates reduce blood half-life or suppress the immune system.
 Minocycline [Minocin] can be substituted, and for some illnesses (RA) it is preferred because it penetrates tissues better (same dose/day).
 For bacterial infections associated with chronic illnesses, the recommended oral dose is 200-300 mg/day (2-3X 100 mg capsules, 2 in the morning) for 6 months.
-After 6 months, 6 wk cycles are suggested (2-wk inbetween).
-Initially, doxycycline can exacerbate chronic signs and symptoms (Herxheimer reactions or adverse responses, such as transient fever, skin, gut discomfort, etc.) but these are usually reduced within a few wks (see first section).
-Patients usually start feeling better with alleviation of major signs and symptoms within 12 wks, but in some patients' major symptoms are not alleviated until after 12 wks.
-Severe reactions or prior damage to the gastrointestinal track may require i.v. administration of 100-150 mg/day (rapid i.v. administration must be avoided) for 2-3 wks, then the remainder of the course should be oral (to avoid thrombophlebitis and other complications that can occur with prolonged i.v. therapy).
-Some patients react to the starch filler in the capsules and must use Doryx, a granular form of pure doxycycline.
+After 6 months, 6 week cycles are suggested (2-weeks in between).
+Initially, doxycycline can exacerbate chronic signs and symptoms (Herxheimer reactions or adverse responses, such as transient fever, skin, gut discomfort, etc.) but these are usually reduced within a few weeks (see first section).
+Patients usually start feeling better with alleviation of major signs and symptoms within 12 weeks, but in some patients' major symptoms are not alleviated until after 12 weeks.
+Severe reactions or prior damage to the gastrointestinal track may require I.V. administration of 100-150 mg/day (rapid I.V. administration must be avoided) for 2-3 weeks, then the remainder of the course should be oral (to avoid thrombophlebitis and other complications that can occur with prolonged I.V. therapy).
+Some patients react to the starch filler in the capsules and must use Doryx, a granular form of pure Doxycycline.
 Virtually all patients relapse (show the same major signs and symptoms) if they stop therapy before 6 months.
 In a pilot study, ~85% relapsed after 12 weeks of therapy, so the first 6 months without a break is recommended.
-Doxycycline has been used successfully in addition to other antibiotics in situations where either antibiotic alone had minimal effects (i.e., doxycycline plus ciprofloxacin or doxycycline plus azithromycin).

-Doxycycline and minocycline are primarily bacteriostatic and effective against the following organisms: gram-negative bacteria (N. gonorrhoeae, Haemophilus influenzae, Shigella species, Yersinia pestis, Brucella species, Vibrio cholera); gram-positive bacteria (Streptococcus pneumoniae, Streptococcus pyogenes); mycoplasmas (Mycoplasma pneumoniae, Mycoplasma fermentans [inc. incognitis strain], Mycoplasma penetrans); others (Bacillus anthracis [anthrax], Clostridium species, Chlamydia species,

-Actinomyces species, Entamoeba species, Treponema pallidum [syphilis], Plasmodium falciparum [malaria] and Borrelia [Lyme] species).
+Doxycycline has been used successfully in addition to other antibiotics in situations where either antibiotic alone had minimal effects (i.e., Doxycycline plus Ciprofloxacin or Doxycycline plus Azithromycin).
+Doxycycline and Minocycline are primarily bacteriostatic and effective against the following organisms: gram-negative bacteria (N. gonorrhoeae, Haemophilus influenzae, Shigella species, Yersinia pestis, Brucella species, Vibrio cholera); gram-positive bacteria (Streptococcus pneumoniae, Streptococcus pyogenes); mycoplasmas (Mycoplasma pneumoniae, Mycoplasma fermentans [inc. incognitis strain], Mycoplasma penetrans); others (Bacillus anthracis [anthrax], Clostridium species, Chlamydia species, Actinomyces species, Entamoeba species, Treponema pallidum [syphilis], Plasmodium falciparum [malaria] and Borrelia [Lyme] species).

 Precautions: Avoid direct sunlight and drink fluids liberally, especially with oral capsules.
-Doxycycline or minocycline therapy may result in overgrowth of fungi or yeast and nonsensitive microorganisms (see Considerations, first page).
+Doxycycline or Minocycline therapy may result in overgrowth of fungi or yeast and non-sensitive microorganisms (see Considerations, first page).
 Patients on anticoagulants may require lower anticoagulant doses.
-Use during pregnancy or in children under 8 years is not recommended, in the latter case due to tooth discoloration, but lower doses of doxycycline have proven to be very effective in children with GWI/CFS (weight 100 lbs. or less, 1-2 mg/LB divided into two doses; weight over 100 lbs use adult dose).
-Patients with impaired kidney function should not take doxycycline, and the following drugs should not be taken with doxycycline: methoxyflurane [Penthrane], carbamazepine [Tegretol], digoxin or diuretics.
-Other drugs can effect uptake or immune systems (see above).
-For complicating bacterial infections, 2 wks Augmentin (3X 500 mg/day) can be taken in between courses of antibiotics.
+Use during pregnancy or in children under 8 years is not recommended, in the latter case due to tooth discoloration, but lower doses of doxycycline have proven to be very effective in children with GWI/CFS (weight 100 lbs. or less, 1-2 mg/lb. divided into two doses; weight over 100 lbs. use adult dose).
+Patients with impaired kidney function should not take Doxycycline, and the following drugs should not be taken with Doxycycline: Methoxyflurane [Penthrane], Carbamazepine [Tegretol], digoxin or diuretics.
+Other drugs can affect uptake or immune systems (see above).
+For complicating bacterial infections, 2 weeks of Augmentin (3X 500 mg/day) can be taken in between courses of antibiotics.
 For fungal and yeast complications, please see the instructions above.